 - 1/2 teaspoon fine sea salt

-- First prepare the zucchini by preheating an oven to 415 degrees and line a sheet pan with parchment paper.
+Preheat the oven to 415°F and line a sheet pan with parchment paper.
 Peel all the green skin off the zucchini and slice into 1/4 inch slices and salt and pepper well.
 It's imperative to peel the zucchini, otherwise your sauce will be an ugly green.
 Bake for about 15 minutes until tender.

-- Meanwhile, cook your potatoes either by roasting, steaming or in the microwave.
+Meanwhile, cook your potatoes either by roasting, steaming or in the microwave.
 Since I wanted a fast dinner, I just cooked them in the microwave for about 5 minutes until very soft.
 Do not boil them as they will get water logged and make the sauce more runny.
-I left the skins on since I have a Vitamix, but if you are concerned about getting the sauce smooth, peel them before cooking.
+I left the skins on since I have a Vitamix, but if you are concerned about getting the sauce smooth, peel them before cooking or blending.

-- After the potatoes are cooked, mash them with a fork and measure out 1 cup.
+- Mash the potatoes with a fork and measure out 1 cup.
 If you followed the correct weight measurement, you should get just about 1 lightly filled cup of mashed potatoes.
-If your potatoes are large, you may need less.
-It's important to measure the mashed potatoes for accurate results.
-Add them to your high speed blender.
+Add them to a high speed blender.
 Update: Using a food processor will make this too gooey, make sure to use just a blender.

-- Once the zucchini is done, add it along with all of the remaining ingredients (start with 3/4 cup water and add as needed, stopping at 1 cup) to your blender and blend until smooth.
-You will need to stop and scrape a couple of times from the bottom during.
+Add the zucchini, potato and the remaining ingredients (start with 3/4 cup water and add as needed, stopping at 1 cup) to the blender and blend until smooth.
+Stop and scrape a couple of times from the bottom during.
 Do not be too eager to add extra water until you've really blended it up a couple of minutes on high to get it completely smooth.
 It will seem too thick at first, but it will start to turn very smooth from all the water from the zucchini.
-Trust me, it will get super thick and creamy this way, don't add water unless you blend it up a few minutes and If necessary, add just a TINY amount of water just to blend it.
+If after blending it's too thick for you, add just a TINY amount just to blend it.
 If it's a bit thinner than you like, you can reheat it over the stove to thicken it up some.

 - Taste and add any extra lemon juice and/or salt/spices if necessary.
 Add any desired toppings such as red pepper flakes, chopped tomatoes, sliced jalapenos.
 I like a kick of heat to my cheese so I added red pepper flakes but will totally blend up some jalapenos next time in the sauce.
 Sauce makes 2 1/2 cups.

-- To make it as a mac 'n' cheese, just simply boil your pasta and pour as much (a lot!) cheese sauce over the pasta.
+To make it as a mac 'n' cheese, just simply boil your pasta and pour as much (a lot!) cheese sauce over the pasta.
 You can either warm the cheese by running it awhile in the blender or gently warming over the stove.
 It gives such an incredible cheesy, thick and stick-to-pasta result.
-It really reminded me of mac 'n' cheese growing up.
-Considering this is totally fat-free and good for you, I'd say that's huge!